techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=249
 (132)
 Which of the following statements is true?
 (Choose one.)

-a.
-Object references can be converted in assignments but not in method calls.
+A. Object references can be converted in assignments but not in method calls.

-b.
-Object references can be converted in method calls but not in assignments.
+B. Object references can be converted in method calls but not in assignments.

-c.
-Object references can be converted in both method calls and assignments, but the rules governing these conversions are very different.
+C. Object references can be converted in both method calls and assignments, but the rules governing these conversions are very different.

-d.
-Object references can be converted in both method calls and assignments, and the rules governing these conversions are identical. e.
+D. Object references can be converted in both method calls and assignments, and the rules governing these conversions are identical. e.
-Object references can never be converted. f.
+Object references can never be converte
+D. f.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: